Charlie Rowbottom

 Charlie Rowbottom (born 22 January 2003) is an Australian rules footballer playing for Gold Coast in the AFL Women's (AFLW).

 Early life

 Rowbottom grew up in Melbourne and first played Australian rules football in year eight at Loreto Mandeville Hall.
 She proceeded to play junior football for the East Malvern Knights of the South Metro Junior Football League, and shortly thereafter accepted a position in the Oakleigh Chargers girls teams.
 She is the younger sister of professional men's footballer James Rowbottom, who plays for the Sydney Swans.
+Her uncle is former AFL player and current Channel 7 AFL commentator Brian Taylor.